 Generating Documentation from Comments

 The support in F# for generating documentation from comments is the same as that in other .NET Framework languages.
-As in other .NET Framework languages, the -doc compiler option enables you to produce an XML file that contains information that you can convert into documentation by using a tool such as Sandcastle.
+As in other .NET Framework languages, the -doc compiler option enables you to produce an XML file that contains information that you can convert into documentation by using a tool such as DocFX or Sandcastle.
 The documentation generated by using tools that are designed for use with assemblies that are written in other .NET Framework languages generally produce a view of the APIs that is based on the compiled form of F# constructs.
 Unless tools specifically support F#, documentation generated by these tools does not match the F# view of an API.

 For more information about how to generate documentation from XML, see XML Documentation Comments (C# Programming Guide).